cielong/catalog-web-app/README.md

 ```

 ### Run the web app locally
-After run the above, you will be able to run the server in command line, the following command provide and example.
+After run the above, you will be able to run the server in command line, the following command provides an example command
 > python catalog.py --host 0.0.0.0 --port 5000

 ## TODO